 A two-hour examination administrated by the Department.
 The student will be expected to translate satisfactorily a 500-word passage, with the assistance of a dictionary.

 With the approval of the major professor, the student may take two semesters of an intermediate level foreign language.
 In order to fulfill the foreign language requirement, the student must receive a “B” or above in each semester’s course.
+These courses will not count towards the required 30 hours of coursework.
 Those students who have met these requirements as an undergraduate may have the language requirement waived by petitioning the Graduate Committee.

-Students with a major field in American History and with a thesis topic that does not require the use of a foreign language may substitute quantitative methods for the language requirements.
-The quantitative methods option will be fulfilled by successful completion with a grade of at least “B” in one of the following courses:
+Students may fulfill their foreign language with the successful completion (a “B” or above) in a quantitative methods course.
+This course will not count towards the required 30 hours of coursework.
+Any one of the following courses will satisfy the requirement.

 ANG 5486 3 Quantitative Methods in Anthropology